The difference between signs and symptoms in First Aid.

 Symptoms are what the patient is experiencing and can report to us.

-When combined together they can make up a much clearer picture of what is going on for the person, than if you only referred to one or the other.
+When combined together they can make up a much clearer picture of what is going on for the person.
+Clearer than if you only referred to one or the other.

 When providing first aid to someone, it’s important to gather as much information as possible from the patient including all their signs and symptoms.
 Always note or record them so that when more professional help arrives, like an ambulance, nurse or doctor, you can quickly debrief them.

-Always remember as well, to record and report how a patient’s signs or symptoms may have changed over time as this too can be critical.
+Always remember as well, to note how a patient’s signs or symptoms may have changed over time as this too can be critical for a medical professional.

-Find out more about our courses here: https://www.resultsfirstaid.com/courses
+To find out more about our courses or book click here: https://www.resultsfirstaid.com/courses